evgenyneu/evgenii.com/resume/index.md

 [BikeExchange.com.au](http://bikeexchange.com.au) – online marketplace, Melbourne, Australia.

-Full stack Ruby on Rails and JavaScript developer.
+Full Stack Ruby on Rails and JavaScript developer.

+* Developed and maintained a Ruby on Rails online store connected to a PostgreSQL database that allows users to buy and sell bicycles.
 * Adapted main pages to responsive web design.
 * Developed integration and unit tests.
 * Programmed user interface using AngularJS.